 - Magnificent riverside locations, countryside and heritage assets

-- Three Universities - University of Greenwich, University of Kent and Canterbury Christchurch University - at Medway Campus, plus the University of Creative Arts at Rochester
+- Three Universities at the shared Medway Campus - University of Greenwich, University of Kent and Canterbury Christchurch University - plus the University of Creative Arts at Rochester

-- Two University Technical Colleges (Leigh UTC at Dartford opened September 2014, Medway UTC opening in 2015)
+- Two University Technical Colleges (Leigh UTC at Dartford opened September 2014, Medway UTC opened in 2015)

 - Relatively low-cost business accommodation and housing costs